Get started with Visual Studio Kubernetes Tools

 To leverage this new functionality, you'll need:

-The latest version of Visual Studio 2017 with the ASP.NET and web development workload.
+- Visual Studio 2019 with the ASP.NET and web development workload.

-Docker for Windows installed on your development workstation (that is, where you run Visual Studio), if you wish to build Docker images, debug Docker containers running locally, or publish to AKS.
+- Docker Desktop installed on your development workstation (that is, where you run Visual Studio), if you wish to build Docker images, debug Docker containers running locally, or publish to AKS.
 (Docker is not required for building and debugging Docker containers in AKS using Azure Dev Spaces.)